pachyderm/docs/content/latest/reference/pachctl/pachctl_get.md

----
-# metadata #
-title:  pachctl get
+## pachctl get

-description: "Get the raw data represented by a Pachyderm resource."
+Get the raw data represented by a Pachyderm resource.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - get-file
-cliGlossary:  g
----

 ### Synopsis